Sericornis

 Sericornis is a genus of small, mainly insectivorous birds, the scrubwrens in the family Acanthizidae.
 Despite the similarity in shape and habits, the true wrens (Troglodytidae) are a quite unrelated group of passerines.

+Taxonomy

+The genus Sericornis was introduced in 1838 by the English ornithologist John Gould with the type species asAcanthiza frontalis Vigors & Horsfield, 1827, the white-browed scrubwren.
+The genus name combines the Ancient Greek σηρικος/sērikos meaning "silken" with ορνις/ornis, ορνιθος/ornithos meaning "bird".

 The genus previously contained additional species but following the publication of a molecular phylogenetic study of the scrubwrens in 2018, several species were moved to the resurrected genus Aethomyias and the yellow-throated scrubwren was placed in its own monotypic genus Neosericornis.